 As for Baldwin’s personal life, we learn about his sense of duty and his reluctance to attach himself to larger causes like the NAACP, the Black Panther Party, or even the Church.
 After spending a decade abroad in Paris, he chose to return to the U.S. because he felt a personal need to engage in Black activism on the ground.
 However, he appeared to feel stifled by lack of a larger group identity.
 Baldwin mentioned a white teacher he had as a child, and how she took a special interest in him by showing him books and plays, along with attention.
 He didn’t want to join the Panthers because of the positive effects that certain white individuals had added to his life.
 For that reason, he was usually depicted as a sort of lone figure in the spotlight—advocating for those around him, but doing so on his own.

 Race being the central focus of the film, the narrative does not include any exploration into Baldwin’s sexuality.
-As a queer Black writer, Baldwin’s sexuality is only made relevant in the film on the most perfunctory level, when FBI records show that he was deemed a person of interest for his prominence as a writer alongside his purported sexual deviance.
+As a queer Black writer, Baldwin’s sexuality is only made relevant in the film at the most perfunctory level, when FBI records show that he was deemed a person of interest for his prominence as a writer alongside his purported sexual deviance.

 Considering that the film delves into great lengths to explain the importance of acknowledging history, politics, race, and culture at an intersectional level, it was jarring that such a point of public contention within Baldwin’s identity was so glossed over.
 The question that remains at the film’s conclusion is how Baldwin’s identity as a queer Black artist affects the Black American experience: How did these separate components of his identity work with and against one another in relation to his activism?
 How has that changed for queer people of color today?